JamesRamm/plume/docs/user_guide/schemas.rst

 =======

-Feather uses marshmallow ``Schema``'s to define MongoDB documents.
+Plume uses marshmallow ``Schema``'s to define MongoDB documents.
 If you are not familiar with marshmallow, take a look at http://marshmallow.readthedocs.io/en/latest/index.html The schema integrates with pymongo in order to deliver data to and from the database.
 To keep this efficient, the pymongo integration is very light; it is worth being familiar with pymongo if you need to do more complex database logic.

-A feather schema is defined exactly like a marshmallow schema except it inherits from ``MongoSchema``.
+A plume schema is defined exactly like a marshmallow schema except it inherits from ``MongoSchema``.
 This provides a few new methods which will both materialize schema data to the database and get documents from the database.